Revised December, 2017.

 Apples are one of the most valuable fruit crops in the United States.
-The 2016 apple crop totaled more than 11 billion pounds, up more than 1 billion pounds from the previous year.
-The utilized apple crop was nearly 11 billion pounds, up from 10 billion pounds in 2015.
+The 2017 apple crop totaled just over 11.4 billion pounds, up 30 million pounds from 2016.
+The utilized apple crop was just over 11 billion pounds.
 (NASS 2018)

 32 states in the United States raise apples commercially.
 The top ten apple producing states are Washington, New York, Michigan, Pennsylvania, California, Virginia, North Carolina, Oregon, Ohio and Idaho (U.S. Apple Association, 2018).